 Think hard.
 Do you really think that the "public" companies in America, the ones that sell cryptocurrencies, have not opened every private electronic vault to Uncle Sam?

-Yeah, I wish I had more Monero about now, but I am too concerned about the IRS and its gang of goons, who will pick over over like some nice road pizza.
-I use to like Coinbase, but since they are taking it up the you-know-what, I'd prefer not be present for the fun and frolic ahead.
+Yeah, I wish I had more Monero about now, but I am too concerned about the IRS and its gang of goons, who will pick over over Coinbase like some nice road pizza.
+I'd prefer not be present for the fun and frolic ahead.
 Unless I had some Zcash.
 Or maybe some Cardano.

 Disclaimer for the Lawsuit Happy

 Oh, so that lawyers won't salivate, please note that the above Hub (you can call it a blog if you like) is in no way any kind of advice to buy, sell, mine or read about cryptocurrencies.

 In fact, everyone on earth should henceforth, stop thinking, buy government bonds or move to the paradise of Venezuela...if you think that private blockchains are not the future or at least a path on the way to better Fintech.